 Keith & Elaine Summers.

-Welcome to The 3905 Century Club!
-The 3905 Century Club is an international amateur radio club founded on 07-Feb-1977, which for over 36 years has operated the premier Worked All States, DX and awards nets on our amateur bands.
+The 3905 Century Club is an international amateur radio club founded on 07-Feb-1977, which for over 37 years has operated the premier Worked All States, DX and awards nets on our amateur bands.
 Our purpose is to provide all amateurs—both foreign and domestic—interested in Worked All States or other awards with organized nets populated with like-minded amateurs for making the necessary contacts and receiving the necessary QSLs.
 We also have our own extensive Awards Program, which goes well beyond just WAS awards, as well as our own domestic and DX QSL bureaus, all of which are described here on our web site.
 DX Operators, please see Information for DX Stations.

 Please notify our Awards Secretary if you prefer this delivery method.